Fletcher-Munson curves – explanation, meaning & influence

 What are Fletcher-Munson Curves?

 The Fletcher-Munson curves were created as part of extensive listening experiments.
-The goal was that subjective perception of volume to be understood via the audible frequency spectrum.
+Their goal was to understand the subjective perception of loudness across the audible frequency spectrum.

-The Fletcher-Munson curves, also called equal loudness contours, show how loud sounds are perceived at different frequencies.
-These curves were developed in the 1930s by researchers Harvey Fletcher and Wilden A. Munson created.
-Their research showed that people's hearing reacts differently to sound at different frequencies.
+The Fletcher-Munson curves, also called equal-loudness contours, show how loud sounds are perceived at different frequencies.
+They were developed in the 1930s by researchers Harvey Fletcher and Wilden A. Munson.
+Their research showed that human hearing responds differently to sound at different frequencies.

-The Fletcher-Munson curves show that some sounds need to be louder at low and high frequenciesto be perceived by people as equally loud compared to medium frequencies.
-This means that we perceive sounds less clearly at low volumes and at low or high frequencies than at moderate volumes and at medium frequencies.
+The Fletcher-Munson curves show that some sounds at low and high frequencies need to be louder than midrange sounds to be perceived as equally loud.
+This means that we perceive low and high frequencies less clearly at low listening levels than at moderate levels in the midrange.

 Where are the Fletcher-Munson curves used?